 So, what is a credit report?

-A credit report is an individual’s creditor history compiled into one report.
+A credit report is an individual’s credit history compiled into one report.
 Your credit report generates your credit score and is formatted in a way so that lenders and creditors can easily assess the likelihood you will pay them back.
-If you have ever applied for personal finance, a credit card, home loan, mobile phone or even a gas or electricity contract, chances are, you will have a credit report with one of Australia’s credit reporting agencies bad credit loan.
+If you have ever applied for personal finance, a credit card, home loan, mobile phone or even a gas or electricity contract, chances are, you will have a credit report with one of Australia’s credit reporting agencies.

 What is a credit reporting agency?

 A credit reporting agency is a company that collects and maintains an individual’s credit information.
 Lenders and creditors use this information to analyse an individual’s credit history.
 Credit reporting agencies try to aim to ensure they have enough information to help the lenders make educated decisions.
-For credit reports in Australia, the main credit reporting agencies that generate reports include Dun and Bradstreet and Veda Advantage.
+For credit reports in Australia, the main credit reporting agencies that generate reports include illion and Equifax.

 What happens when you apply with a lender and they do a credit check?